FAQs

 Can I bring a friend or family member?

 Yes, you’re welcome to bring someone with you.
-They’ll need to stay onshore and won’t be able to join the session unless they’ve also booked.
+They’ll need to stay onshore and won’t be able to join in with the session unless they’ve also booked.
 This helps you stay focused and safe during your swim.

-What happens during a session?
+What happens during a coaching session?

 Is it safe to swim in a loch?